 Hon.
 David Akeeagok (interpretation): Thank you very much, Mr. Chairman.
-We will work hard on it and we will try to work on the concerns we heard from the committee.
-My officials here have been doing real good work.
-I thank you for the approval.
+With the approval of the bill, we will work hard on it and we will try to work on the concerns we heard from the committee.
+My officials here have been doing real good work and I thank them for that.
+I thank you for the approval of the bill.
 Thank you, Mr. Chairman.

 Chairman: Thank you, minister.
 Before I let you and your witnesses go, I would like to thank the committee members for raising this issue.
 I am sure that a number of us have had questions by our constituents on why this is such a short sitting.
 A lot of people in the public don't know that our legislative agenda is driven by government legislation.

 With that, Sergeant-at-Arms, please excuse the witnesses from the table and we will just take, let's say, a 45-second break and get ready for the next minister's appearance.